-In 2016, via an illegal sale deed, the property was bought by M/s KCT RealCon, a Kolkata-based real estate firm, through fraudulent proceedings to erase all traces of tenancy from official records.
+In 2016, the property was bought by M/s KCT RealCon, a Kolkata-based real estate firm, allegedly through illegal sales, according to a PIL filed by the non-profit Goa Foundation.
 In 2017, a fence with a locked gate was erected around a part of the property, blocking the access of the villagers to the salt pans and the river.
-The residents allege that the sluice gate (to regulate the flow of tidal water into the khazan fields) and the nallah that facilitates the drainage of water from the village also fall within the property and that access to the same has been blocked (see attached document).
+The residents allege that the sluice gate (to regulate the flow of tidal water into the khazan fields) and the nallah that facilitates the drainage of water from the village also fall within the property and that access to the same has been blocked (see other documents related to conflict).
 They claim the nallah has been considerably narrowed by dumping of mud for construction, which led to the flooding of agricultural fields in the vicinity in 2018 and 2019.
-After repeated complaints against their blocked access to the fields and river and the illegal construction to the government authorities proved futile, the villagers, along with the non-profit Goa Foundation, approached the High Court of Bombay at Goa in 2018 seeking relief.
-On March 6, 2019, the Goa Coastal Zone Management Authority (GCZMA) took cognizance of the issues raised in the petition, filed by the Goa Foundation in September 2018, and issued a preliminary order against the company directing it to maintain status quo on the construction, to allow the villagers access to the river and salt pans and to remove the encroachment in the nallah.
+After repeated complaints against their blocked access to the fields and river and the illegal construction to government authorities proved futile, the villagers, along with the Goa Foundation, approached the High Court of Bombay at Goa in 2018 seeking relief.
+On March 6, 2019, the Goa Coastal Zone Management Authority (GCZMA) took cognizance of the issues raised in the petition, which was filed by the Goa Foundation in September 2018, and issued a preliminary order against the company, directing it to maintain status quo on the construction, to allow the villagers access to the river and salt pans and to remove the encroachment in the nallah.
 The GCZMA also directed a government agency, the National Centre for Sustainable Coastal Management, to conduct an inspection and provide a detailed report on the various violations alleged in the petition.
 The report is awaited.
 The villagers, meanwhile, claim that the company has not complied with the directive of the GCZMA to provide them access to the river and the nallah.

 Government Bodies Involved in the Conflict: